Skip to content

 Variant Description

-base Minimal OS layer: systemd, SSH, Docker CE, git, gh, build-essential, the shed-agent.
-No coding agents, no language runtimes.
+base Minimal OS layer: systemd, SSH, git, gh, build-essential, jq, ripgrep, neovim, tmux, and the shed-agent.
+No Docker, no coding agents, no language runtimes.

-extensions base + shed-extensions credential brokering (SSH agent forwarding, AWS STS proxy, Docker credential helper).
-No coding agents pinned — start here for custom images.
+extensions base + credential brokering (SSH agent forwarding, AWS STS proxy, Docker credential helper) and the shed-ext-rc Remote Control helper.
+No Docker daemon, no coding agents pinned — start here for custom images.

 Each variant inherits from the one above it as a discrete OCI layer, so shed image pull shed-vz-full reuses the base and extensions layers already cached locally.